-Our aim is to transform our culture by embedding inclusive practices that enable high performance.
+Our aim is to transform the culture in both the Lloyd's Corporation and the Lloyd's market by embedding inclusive practices that enable high performance.
 We aim to change perceptions of the industry so that it becomes a destination of choice for global talent.